-- The Holy Scriptures are the revealed word of God, which inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.
+- the Holy Scriptures are the revealed word of God, which inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.

 - The teachings and beliefs of the Episcopal Church are articulated in an "Outline of the Faith" in our Book of Common Prayer

 Historically, bishops oversee the Church in particular geographic areas, known as dioceses.
 In the worldwide Anglican Communion, the Archbishop of Canterbury occupies a special position by virtue of history and tradition, but he does not hold a governing position.

 Each bishop and diocese, operating through a local annual council, determine the character of life and work in that diocese within a set of general decisions made by a triennial General Convention of The Episcopal Church.
 These decisions are formalized as canons, or rules that govern.
 Each diocese elects and sends clergy and lay representatives to the General Convention.
 The annual Council of the Diocese of Texas takes place each February.

+The Episcopal Church celebrates diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
 We are known for our engaging and beautiful worship services.
 For those who have grown up Roman Catholic, the service, known as the Mass, Eucharist or Holy Communion, will be familiar.
 For those of reformed tradition or those with no religious tradition, we think you may find a spiritual home in a church that respects its tradition and maintains its sense of awe and wonder at the power and mystery of God.

-The Episcopal Church has between 2-3 million members in about 7,500 congregations.
-In the Diocese of Texas (one of six dioceses in the state), we have more than 75,000 members in 152 congregations.
-We also have 17 college ministries, 67 schools, numerous social service agencies and more than 1000 ministries that reach out to help make our communities better and more caring places to live.
+We honor tradition and strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors and offering love and forgiveness.
+The Episcopal Church has 2 million members in 7,500 congregations.
+In the Diocese of Texas (one of six dioceses in the state), we have more than 75,000 members in 153 congregations.
+We also have many college ministries, 67 schools, numerous social service agencies and more than 1000 ministries that reach out to help make our communities better and more caring places to live.
 The Anglican Communion has more than 70 million followers.